Facilities and features

 Music and Worship

 Being a church associated with the famous composer Ralph Vaughan Williams, we encourage groups to come and sing or perform in our church.
-A series of events is being planned for 2022 to mark the 150th anniversary of RVWs birth in our village.
+A new stained glass window by Tom Denny was installed in 2022 to mark the 150th Anniversary of the birth of RVW.
+We welcome groups who want to come and sing or perform.
+The church has lovely acoustics.

 A single manual 'Walker' organ installed during the time of The Reverend Arthur Vaughan Williams (mid-1800s), and is believed to have been played in later years by Ralph Vaughan Williams, who composed the hymn tune 'Down Ampney', which is played to the hymn "Come down, O love divine".